Eileen (novel): Reception

-Overall, the novel received mostly positive reviews.
+Kirkus Reviews named it one of their best books of 2015, calling it "[a] shadowy and superbly told story of how inner turmoil morphs into outer chaos".
 Writing for The New York Times, Lily King notes how, "Moshfegh writes beautiful sentences.
 One after the other they unwind — playful, shocking, wise, morbid, witty, searingly sharp.
 The beginning of this novel is so impressive, so controlled yet whimsical, fresh and thrilling, you feel she can do anything."
-Similarly, Jean Zimmerman of NPR praised the author, writing, "Charmingly disturbing.
+Similarly, Jean Zimmerman of NPR praised the author, writing, "[c]harmingly disturbing.
 Delightfully dour.
 Pleasingly perverse.
 These are some of the oxymorons that ran through my mind as I read Eileen, Ottessa Moshfegh's intense, flavorful, remarkable new novel."
+For The Guardian, Lydia Kiesling was more mixed, writing "like Eileen the woman, there are things to admire and disturb in Moshfegh’s book – the perversity, the pervading sense of doom.
+But there is something about this novel that, like its heroine, is not quite right.
+The prose clunks; Eileen is a little too in love with her own awfulness".